 Although retailers are exempt from the requirement of being certified, they must still keep sufficient records demonstrating compliance to the standards.
 Records should include date of purchase, source, quantities, and organic certificates listing the specifics for organic products you purchase.
 Records should also include documentation of methods used for prevention of commingling and contact with prohibited substances, such as sanitizers, pest control materials, and non-organic products.
 Records are very important if the organic status of a product sold by you is ever questioned.

 Recordkeeping and organization are important aspects of certification, so we've created helpful documents and sample forms to assist our clients with these challenges.
-Our Organic Farm Certification Support Package and Organic Handler Certification Support Package provide collections of recordkeeping templates, designed to help you understand organic certification requirements and maintain the appropriate records.
+Our recordkeeping templates are designed to help you understand organic certification requirements and maintain the appropriate records.

 A lot number is a tracking system that links the organic product back to the farmer or incoming ingredient.
 The lot numbering system provides critical information regarding the origin of the products being used by processors/handlers, especially in the age of increased food safety requirements.